 A lot of businesses use the free quote or free consultation method of marketing because it offers a service for no additional cost to the prospect.
 It helps build rapport because a firm is offering added value with no expectation from the customer.

-More importantly, there is a high likelihood that the customer will choose a solution from the firm that quoted first.
+More importantly, there is a high likelihood that the customer will choose a solution from the firm that was quoted first.

 A cybersecurity firm that is in a position to offer free audits or consultation sessions should increase the exposure of these offers.
 They’re great for attracting new clients, and they establish a firm’s stance as an industry leader that is willing to give out value for free.